VandyHacks/datascience-beginners/README.md

 	You can make a new notebook by going to the top right **New** -> **Python 3**

 ## More options
 Look for guides on setting up Jupyter on a GCP Compute Engine or AWS EC2 if you need *a lot* of computing resources.
+Also, look into GCP BigQuery if your data is quite large for a single machine (10s of gigabytes).

 # Part 1a.
 Using a notebook
 - A notebook is made of **cells**.
 Run a cell with `Ctrl + Enter`.